evanlow/edaflow/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### v0.11.0 (2025-01-30) - Image Feature Analysis Release 🎨
+- **NEW**: `analyze_image_features()` function for deep statistical analysis of visual features
+- **NEW**: Edge density analysis using Canny, Sobel, and Laplacian edge detection methods
+- **NEW**: Texture analysis with Local Binary Patterns (LBP) for pattern characterization
+- **NEW**: Color histogram analysis across RGB, HSV, LAB, and grayscale color spaces
+- **NEW**: Gradient magnitude and direction analysis for understanding image structure
+- **NEW**: Feature ranking system to identify most discriminative features between classes
+- **NEW**: Statistical comparison framework for quantifying inter-class visual differences
+- **NEW**: Comprehensive visualization suite with box plots for feature distributions
+- **NEW**: Automated recommendation system for feature engineering and preprocessing decisions
+- **NEW**: Production-ready feature extraction with optional raw feature vector export
+- **NEW**: OpenCV and scikit-image integration with graceful fallback mechanisms
+- **NEW**: Support for custom analysis parameters (LBP radius, edge thresholds, color spaces)
+- **ENHANCED**: Expanded edaflow from 16 to 17 comprehensive EDA functions
+- **ENHANCED**: Complete computer vision EDA trinity: Visualization + Quality + Features
+- **ENHANCED**: Advanced dependency handling for optimal performance with available libraries

 ### v0.10.0 (2025-08-05) - Image Quality Assessment Release 🔍
 - **NEW**: `assess_image_quality()` function for comprehensive image dataset quality assessment